sortmerna/sortmerna/README.md

 This is ongoing development of SortMeRNA.
 For the latest stable release, see http://bioinfo.lifl.fr/RNA/sortmerna/.

-WARNING: Do not attempt to run _autotools_batch_.sh unless you have Autotools installed.
+WARNING: Do not attempt to run "_autotools_batch_.sh" unless you have Autotools installed.
 This script is for producing a distribution version of the code.

 NOTE: the Clang compiler on Mac (distributed through Xcode) does not support multithreading.